I’d be willing to put money on the fact that your life is too busy…

 Eventually, this took its toll on our marriage.
-I don’t believe this was the biggest contributor to our marriage problems, but it definitely was a significant factor.
+I don’t believe this was the biggest contributor to our marriage problems, but it was a significant factor.

-We live in a fast paced, always connected, performance driven, keep up with the Jones’s (and their kids) world.
+We live in a fast-paced, always connected, performance-driven, keep-up-with-the-Jones’s (and their kids) world.
 Between youth group, House Church, sports practices, piano recitals, homework, exercise, and friends, etc… our weeks are incredibly full.

 Our lives are TOO BUSY!!!